Whitebrim/VSCode-PlaydateTemplate/README.md

     * Change keybind for `Tasks: Run Build Task` (I've changed to **F5**)
 0. Your can find your `main.lua` file inside `source` folder.
 Press your "Run Build Task" button, you should see "Template" text in playdate simulator.
 0. Feel free to delete `dvd.lua` and all dvd-related lines from `main.lua` (marked `-- DEMOO`)
+0. ## Don't forget to change your credentials in `source/pdxinfo`: "name", "author", "description" and "bundleID".
+Read more about pdxinfo [here](https://sdk.play.date/Inside%20Playdate.html#pdxinfo).